top of page

 Factor #1: Times of High Uncertainty

-Of course, once investors started gobbling up gold reserves, the precious metal's value exploded.
+Naturally, as investors scrambled to secure gold reserves, the precious metal's value surged.

-Murmurings about aggressions between China and Taiwan have further complicated the issue.
-How bad is the situation?
-The Council on Foreign Relations recently named a United States-China confrontation over Taiwan the top potential conflict to watch in 2021.
+Tensions surrounding potential confrontations between China and Taiwan have intensified this uncertainty.
+The Council on Foreign Relations has recently highlighted a potential United States-China conflict over Taiwan as a key conflict to monitor in 2024.

-But does this mean it's the best moment to sell?
-Gold prices have dropped a bit since their all-time spike of $2,075 in August 2020.
+However, does this indicate an ideal moment to sell?
+Gold prices have somewhat retreated since their peak of $2,075 in August 2020.

 Factor #2: Rising Interest Rates

-What others indicators point to the best time to sell gold?
-Let's consider the role that rising interest rates play.
+What other indicators signal the optimal time to sell gold?
+Let's explore the impact of rising interest rates.

-To do this, we need to start by dispelling a common misconception, the notion that gold performs poorly in conjunction with rising interest rates.
+To begin, let's dispel a common misconception: the belief that gold underperforms in tandem with rising interest rates.

 Factor #3: Mainstream Trends